When folks think they're failing at AI coding, they're usually failing at their laptop.

 When you run npm install, you're not installing a few packages.
 You're pulling in an entire dependency tree.
 Thousands of files per project.
 Sometimes hundreds of megabytes.
 Sometimes gigabytes.

 Multiply that by ten projects and you can easily end up with a hundred thousand files and hundreds of gigabytes of data you're not even using.
-Then your machine slows down or crashes, and the problem looks like it's somewhere else.
+Your machine slows down or crashes, and the problem looks like it's somewhere else.

 The fix is simple once you know it. node_modules is disposable.
 Every project has its own copy.
 When you stop working on something, delete the folder and reinstall later if you come back.
 That one habit saves more disk space than anything else you can do.